 Those beautiful yellow stars that appear just under page titles in search results are a shining opportunity to tell searchers that you are trustworthy.
 And you’d be surprised at how easily you can implement them on your site!

 Some companies see an increase in clickthrough-rate as great as 20%-30% after implementing star ratings in their search results.
 It works like a referral, in a sense.
 In the same way that people are more likely to purchase a product a friend recommends, users understand that stars are representative of someone’s experiences with a product or brand.

 Searchers are more likely to trust a website listing with a favorable star rating than a website without one.
-It’s a confidence (and clickthrough) booster!
+It’s confidence (and click through) booster!

 Let’s take a look at the three ways that you can add star ratings to search results for your website, location, or products.
 And if you’re looking for ways to get more search traffic, enter your URL here for recommendations!